 Provided regulatory guidance and counseling to a large grain producer regarding the presence of a naturally occurring contaminant in grain and grain products, including issues related to California Proposition 65.

-Provided advice to clients regarding hazardous allergen warning labels and recalls based upon the presence of undeclared allergens in food products.
+Provided advice to various clients regarding hazardous allergen warning labels and recalls based upon the presence of undeclared allergens in food products.

 Insights View All